jlylekim/UndersmoothedUnfolding/README.md

 unfold.DoUnfold(TauFromUndersmoothing);   // unfold again with undersmoothed tau
 ```

-See `UndersmoothDemo.cxx` for more detail on how to use `UndersmoothTau`.
+See `UndersmoothDemo.C` for more details on how to use `UndersmoothTau`.

 ## Demonstration

 The simulation below compares the performance of the unfolded confidence intervals when the regularization strength is chosen using `ScanLcurve` provided by `TUnfold` and the algorithm `UndersmoothTau` provided by this extension.
-The tolerance epsilon was set to 0.01 so the intervals from `UndersmoothTau` should have 67% coverage.
+The tolerance epsilon was set to 0.01, so the intervals from `UndersmoothTau` should have 67% coverage.
 The top plots compare the binwise coverage of the methods.
 The coverage is estimated by repeating the unfolding 1,000 times with independent realizations of data.
 The bottom plots show one realization of the unfolded confidence intervals for each method.
 The confidence intervals provided by `ScanLcurve` are too short and suffer from drastic undercoverage, while the intervals provided by `UndersmoothTau` have nearly nominal coverage without being excessively long.
-See `UndersmoothDemo.cxx` for details of the simulation setup.
+See `UndersmoothDemo.C` for details of the simulation setup.

 ![Demonstration](UndersmoothDemo.png)